-Policy 2.1 Circular Economy 1.
+Policy v 2.1 Circular Economy 1.
 Support a successful transition to a circular economy where waste and resources are minimised in accordance with emerging legislation and national strategy.
 Policy 2.2.
 Climate Action 1.
-Support the implementation of International, European and National objectives as detailed in the following: - EU Climate Adaptation Strategy 2021 - the European Green Deal; - The Climate Action and Low Carbon Development Amendment Act 2015 to 2021; - The Climate Action Plan (2019) and any updated plan; - The National Climate Adaptation Framework 2018; - The National Climate Change Strategy;
+Support the implementation of International, European and National objectives as detailed in the following: - EU Climate Adaptation Strategy 2021 - the European Green Deal; The Climate Action and Law Carbon Development Amendment Act 2015 to 2021.
+The Climate Action and Low Carbon Development Amendment Act 2015 to 2021; The Climate Action Plan (2019) and any updated plan; - The National Climate Adaptation Framework 2018; - The National Climate Change Strategy;